JinhoL/ECS298M_2023_PRJ/README.md

 # App Tracking Transparency: Is iOS doing their job right?

-## 1. Network Trafffic Data
+## 1. Network Trafffic Capture
-Proxyman, an iOS HTTP Proxy application, was used as the main tool to intercept network traffic.(https://proxyman.io/)
+Proxyman, an iOS HTTP Proxy application, was used as the main tool to intercept network traffic.(https://proxyman.io/) We did not upload the captured traffic because of privacy issues.

-Traffic is categorized into Allow tracking, Not Allow tracking, and Not Prompted Allow when using the app.

 ## 2. Domain List Data
 From the network traffic we collected, we gathered a list of domains accessed by each app.